 As vast improvements were made, the steamboats became more than a means to move goods to market.
 Families and slaves could now travel in lavish staterooms amid ornate “grand salons” in these floating pleasure palaces.
 Some set up dual residences, spending the social season and winters in elegant New Orleans townhouses.
 They fashioned more elegant lifestyles back in their upriver homes as well, where they shipped fine furnishings and luxury goods.

-On the darker side, the boats were the realm of riverboat gamblers and confidence or “con” men.
+On the darker side, the boats were the realm of riverboat gamblers and confidence, or “con,” men.
 Huge fortunes and no doubt a few deeds to plantations were lost to (and perhaps won back from) these silver-tongued professional gamers and crooks.

 Building the Plantation Houses -- During this prosperous period from the 1820s until the beginning of the Civil War, most of the impressive plantation homes were built, as were grand New Orleans townhouses.

 Generally located near the riverfront, the plantation home was the focal point of a self-sustaining community.
-Most were modest, but some had wide, oak-lined avenues leading from its entrance to a wharf.
+Most of these residences were modest, but some had wide, oak-lined avenues leading from the entrance to a wharf.
 On either side of the avenue would frequently be garçonnières (small guesthouses, sometimes used by adolescent sons and their friends).
 The kitchen was separated from the house because of fire danger.
 Close by was the overseer’s office.
 Some plantations had pigeon houses or dovecotes—and all had the inevitable slave quarters lining the lane to the crops or across the fields and out of sight.
 The first houses were simple “raised cottages,” with long, sloping roofs, cement-covered brick walls on the ground floor, and wood-and-brick (brick between posts) construction in the living quarters on the second floor.
 Influenced by West Indian styles, these colonial structures suited the sultry Louisiana climate and swampy building sites, and made use of native materials.

 In the 1820s, they began to add Greek Revival and Georgian influences—creating a style dubbed Louisiana Classic.
 Large, rounded columns and wide galleries surrounded the main body of the house, and the roof was dormered.
 Inside, rooms flanked an expansive central hall.
 They had few imported details like fireplace mantels, and were constructed of native materials, like cypress and bricks of cement-sealed river clay.